 - Broken fan belt.

-Electrical issues should be examined right away to prevent a fire.
-If you smell burning plastic when your air conditioner is operating, switch it off and call us at 402-509-5940 right away.
+Electrical problems should be checked immediately to avoid a fire.
+If you smell burning plastic when your air conditioner is operating, turn it off and reach us at 402-509-5940 without delay.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there could be mold flourishing inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold produces.
+An overpowering ammonia odor means there may be mold spreading inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

-Mycotoxins are hazardous to your health.
-That’s why we recommend having a specialist like Interstate Heating & Air Conditioning look at your air conditioner and ductwork and clean it when recommended.
+Mycotoxins are hazardous to your well-being.
+That’s why you should have a professional like Interstate Heating & Air Conditioning check your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Eliminate Weird Air Conditioner Smells Fast
+Our Pros Can Get Rid of Odd Air Conditioner Smells Quickly.

-You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
-When you need relief from your smelly air conditioner, give us a call at 402-509-5940.
-We’ll determine the problem quickly and fix it at a competitive.
+You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your stinky air conditioner, reach us at 402-509-5940.
+We’ll figure out the issue quickly and fix it at a competitive.